-Also, if you want to get to know typical McKinsey business cases on top of what is available on McKinsey website, check out our McKinsey-style Case Book – there we put together 3 very different McKinsey-style business cases for you to practice.
+We have compiled a list of relevant case interview examples here.
+Also, if you want to get to know typical McKinsey business cases on top of what is available on the McKinsey website, check out our McKinsey-style Case Book – there we put together 3 very different McKinsey-style business cases for you to practice.

 The McKinsey Second Round Interviews

 In the second round, you will have 2 or 3 additional interviews dependent on the region.
 The format is a bit freer than in the first.
 These interviews are usually conducted by senior-level consultants (partners and senior partners) and focus on the weaknesses identified in the first round.
 For instance, if you rock the Business Cases in the first round, most of the focus will be on the Personal Fit.
 If you rock Personal Fit, most of the focus will be on the Business Case.
 That is why you should ask for feedback after Round 1 and prepare accordingly.

 Personal Fit Interview: Round 2